LAU-TECH/CONSTITUTION/README.md

 4. The candidate has to showcase a project, in one of the areas mentioned above in this section.

+> #### _B:  Criteria for ordinary membership into the club:_

+1. Pass a trial of 30 days.

+2. Familiar with the basics of programming, Algorithms and data structures.

+3. Enthusiasm, drive, and eager to learn new technologies.

 > #### _C: Visitor membership:_

    A visitor membership shall be granted upon request.